NAIBA Authors: How To Promote Yourself

 Where do I start and how do I find and approach bookstores?

 NAIBA has more than 225 independent bookstore members in New York, New Jersey, Pennsylvania, Delaware, Maryland, West Virginia, Nothern Virginia, and the District of Columbia, all with distinct personalities and communities of readers.
 Many stores have specialties in areas such as travel, children's, genre, or regional books.
 With that in mind, research stores before you approach them.
-If you can, visit a store and note where your book might be shelved and if it's a strong section in the store.
+If you can, visit a store and note where your book might be shelved and if it matches a strong section in the store.

 Here's a great article from Bookselling This Week called How to Talk to a Bookseller: A 10-Step Guide for Authors.